-Feed your lizard five to six times each week.
+Feed your lizard three to four times each week.
 For each feeding session feed four to five crickets.

 Make sure you feed insects that are no bigger than the size of your Gecko’s head.
 Provided the insects are correctly sized you can keep a consistent feeding schedule of almost daily.

 Dust the insects with a vitamin and mineral supplement before feeding.
 For adults do this once a week and for a growing gecko do this three times a week.
 Use a supplement that includes calcium but not phosphorus.

 You can also gut load the insects a few days before feeding for extra nutrients.

 Leave food out for a couple of hours before removing it from their cage.